tfahey/verademo-java/DEMO_NOTES.md

 	cd app
 	mvn clean package

 The `app/target/verademo.war` file is the built app.
 This is the file to be used for scanning.
-Either upload this file to the Veracode platform fora Policy/Sandbox scan, or use it with the Veracode Pipeline scan.
+Either upload this file to the Veracode platform for a Policy/Sandbox scan, or use it with the Veracode Pipeline scan.

 ## SCA scanning